 These were previously in bags stacked in cardboard boxes above our fridge and it didn't make for easy access.
 Now I'm inspired to concoct!
 Well, once the rest of my house is put back together.

 Stay tuned for more as we continue to move in.
-I'm going to talk bedding and mattresses and EMFs!
+I'm going to EMFs with an expert soon!